pduzinki/quacker/README.md

 ## About:
 This is a simple 'twitter clone' web app, but instead of tweeting, it's quacking!
 It's meant to be a learning exercise for me, and hopefully for you as well.
+New features and improvements to come soon...

 ## Requirements:
 * Go v1.14.2 (or higher)